Code-Monkey1/vmoji-pico/README.md

 ## Quick Start (VS Code)

-Use the **Raspberry Pi Pico extension** to prepare the environment (install the "pico-sdk" SDK locally).

 ### Building
-Then, from the extension, you can click "Compile Project".
+From the extension, you can click "Compile Project".

 ### Flashing by Copy/Paste
 If not in bootloader mode already, reconnect the Raspberry Pi Pico while pressing down on the bootloader button.